 (a)(b)(c)(d)(e): The facility provided ICE Directive 11062.2 for compliance review which states, "The FOD shall ensure that the facility complies with the investigation mandates established by PBNDS 2011, Standard 2.11, as well as other relevant detention standards and contractual requirements including by conducting a prompt, thorough, and objective investigation by qualified investigators."
 PBNDS 2011, Standard 2.11 states, "When outside agencies investigate sexual abuse or assault, cooperate with law enforcement agencies, OPR, and other outside investigators and endeavor to remain informed about the progress of the investigation, and ensure that detention facilities do the same" and "administrative investigations impose no standard higher than a preponderance of evidence to substantiate an allegation of sexual abuse or assault, and may not be terminated solely due to the departure of the alleged abuser or victim from the employment or control of the facility shall not provide a basis for terminating an investigation."
 In addition, PBNDS 2011, Standard 2.11 states Administrative investigations procedures include preservation of direct and circumstantial evidence, including any available physical and DNA evidence and any available electronic monitoring data, interviewing alleged victims, suspected perpetrators, and witnesses, reviewing prior complaints and reports of sexual abuse involving the suspected perpetrator, assessment of the credibility of an alleged victim, suspect, or witness, without regard to the individual's status as detainee, staff, or employee, and without requiring any detainee who alleges sexual abuse to submit to a polygraph, an effort to determine whether actions or failures to act at the facility contributed to the abuse, documentation of each investigation by written report, which shall include a description of the physical and testimonial evidence, the reasoning behind credibility assessments, and investigative facts and findings, and retention of such reports for as long as the alleged abuser is detained or employed by the agency or facility, plus five years, and that such procedures shall govern the coordination and sequencing of administrative and criminal investigations, to ensure that the criminal investigation is not compromised by an internal administrative investigation.
-Interview with the SDDO confirmed should an investigation be required, it would be prompt, thorough, objective and conducted by either himself or the AFOD who have completed the specialized investigator training required under standard 115.134.
-The Auditor confirmed the AFOD and SDDO had completed the training required under this standard through the SharePoint drive.
-Should the report be determined unsubstantiated, it would be reviewed to determine if an administrative investigation should be completed.
-Investigations would only be conducted after consultation with the appropriate DHS investigative office, with ICE OPR having first right of refusal.
+Interview with the SDDO/PSA Compliance Manager confirmed should an investigation be required, it would be prompt, thorough, objective and conducted by either the PREA Field Coordinator or, if criminal, the YPD.
+The Field PREA Coordinator has completed the specialized investigator training required under standard 115.134.
+The interview further confirmed that an investigation would only be conducted after consultation with the appropriate DHS investigative office, with ICE OPR having first right of refusal.
 This investigation would continue until it was finished even if the alleged abuse or victim has left the facility or not employed by the agency.
 The Auditor reviewed agency policy which confirms procedures for administrative investigations do include preservation of direct and circumstantial evidence, interviews with all parties involved, credibility assessments, descriptions of all evidence, investigative facts and findings and retention of reports.
-Interview with the SDDO further confirmed that should SFPD need to investigate an incident, the facility would remain informed by receiving a case number and following up via email or telephone about the progress of the case.
-There were no allegations of sexual abuse reported at SFHR during the audit period.
+Interview with the SDDO/PSA Compliance Manager further confirmed that should YPD need to investigate an incident, the facility would remain informed by receiving a case number and following up via email or telephone about the progress of the case.
+There were no allegations of sexual abuse reported at YHR during the audit period.